Facebook’s BSD+Patent license combo fails not because of the license itself but because it ignores the deeper nature of open source.

 While I’ve not been able to find a clear and complete rationale from them, Apache appears to have ruled against Facebook’s license combo because it has a patent grant they consider more restrictive than the one in the Apache License v2.
 Apache is very keen indeed to be a neutral source of software — a “universal donor” — so terms that militate against this are highly likely to fall foul of their rules.
 For components intended to be part of their ecosystem, it seems rash to mess with their licensing.

 It thus makes no sense to argue that because the risk is small, the matter is trivial.
 Behaving in a way that ignores the five community norms I’ve listed above helps no-one, not even themselves.
-I hope Facebook gets it fixed and am willing to help.
+While they are currently holding firm, I hope Facebook gets it fixed and am willing to help.

 (This article was made possible by Patreon patrons.
 Maybe you should be one too?)